 At the Hôtel du Palais in Biarritz, France

 The first time I found myself in a hotel alone was during my stay at the Hôtel du Palais in Biarritz.
-I was 17 years old and I had to stay over for one night while in transit to the Basques region in Spain, where I was to stay for the entire summer in order to improve my Spanish.
-As I was still a teenager, my family had organized this trip to the last detail and I had only to carefully abide by their instructions.
+I was 17 years old and I had to stay over for one night while in transit to the Basques region in Spain, where I was to stay for the entire summer to improve my Spanish.
+As I was still a teenager, my mother had organized this trip to the last detail and I had only to carefully abide by her instructions.

 However, I was unable to do so because of the specific family instructions written on a piece of paper that I had to follow scrupulously: Dinner at 20.30 and no escape!!!
 Luckily, there was no clear indication as to how long my meal had to last, so I consumed it in a few moments.
 My only thought was to enjoy the sunset.
 After eating a couple of bites, I rushed to the room.
 It was the first time I would see the Atlantic and I was trembling with anticipation.